 #5 Complete the I/S and B/S

 On the income statement, link depreciation to the PP&E schedule and interest to the debt schedule.
-You can then finish up the income statement by calculating the earnings before tax, taxes and net income.
+You can then finish up the income statement by calculating the earnings before taxes, taxes, and net income.
 On the balance sheet, link the closing PP&E balance and closing debt balance from the supporting schedules.
-Shareholder’s equity is computed by adding net income and capital raised and subtracting dividends or shares repurchased from last year’s closing balance.
+Shareholder’s equity is computed by adding net income and capital raised, and subtracting dividends or shares repurchased from last year’s closing balance.

 #6 Construct the cash flow statement

 Upon completing the income statement and balance sheet, you can build the cash flow statement using the reconciliation method.
-Operating cash flow is calculated by taking the net income, adding depreciation and adjusting for changes in non-cash working capital.
-Investing cash flow is a function of capital expenditures in the PP&E schedule, and financing cash flow consists of all cash inflows and outflows due to raising debt and equity.
+Operating cash flow is calculated by taking net income, adding depreciation, and adjusting for changes in non-cash working capital.
+Investing cash flow is a function of capital expenditures in the PP&E schedule, and financing cash flow consists of all cash inflows and outflows due to changes in debt and equity.

 #7 Perform the DCF analysis